 In the meantime, you can always contact us to request a copy that is accessible for you at firstname.lastname@example.org and we will do our best to make this available as soon as possible.

 Due to the usage of columns in some LibGuides content is not read in a logical order by screen readers.
-We plan to identity and fix these issues by January 2021.
+We plan to identify and fix these issues by January 2021.

 Some links displaying as icons don’t have discernible text.
 We are looking at a solution to this issue.